 MDI started several new projects.
 Development of amorphous pharmaceuticals in collaboration with Argonne National Laboratory and Purdue University.
 Development of a hybrid aero-acoustic levitator for specialized work on materials including potential for in-situ thermophysical property measurements.
-Our experiments on International Space Staion continued and will be mainly run in 2021.
+Our experiments on International Space Station continued and are being run in 2022 as well.
 As for everyone, 2020 was a difficult year - we worked off site exclusively for about 12 weeks and returned in shifts in summer of 2020.

-MDI and Argonne National Lab were recently invited to Adler After Dark at the Adler Planetarium where we showcased our Single-Axis Acoustic Levitator as part of Back to the Future night.
+MDI and Argonne National Lab were invited to Adler After Dark at the Adler Planetarium where we showcased our Single-Axis Acoustic Levitator as part of Back to the Future night.
 We had a great time demonstrating our tech to the public and explaining the underlying science to all who were interested.
 MDI was invited out to Los Angeles to film two videos over the summer.
 With Destin Sandlin of Smarter Every Day on YouTube, we explained how acoustic levitation works and captured some amazing high speed footage using two Phantom cameras.
 Destin was so great to work with and the footage is spectacular; it's linked on our homepage if you missed it.
 At the same time, we filmed a bit for American Idol Season 14.
 In a short segment sponsored by Ford, the singers met with Destin, learned some science, and got to experiment with MDI's Single-Axis Acoustic Levitator themselves!
-Of course it's not all fun and games at MDI, as we've also been very busy developing new features for our products and our customers.
-We've got some exciting new capabilities that we just can't wait to announce soon!

-MDI is continuing basic and applied instrument development research to develop instruments for materials processing in extreme conditions.
+MDI continued basic and applied instrument development research to develop instruments for materials processing in extreme conditions.
 Recent accomplishments include implementation of XANES (X-ray Absorption Near-Edge Structure) and high energy x-ray diffraction measurements at the Advanced Photon Source to investigate iron oxidation state in molten geological materials.
-MDI staff are presenting papers at upcoming conferences, including ACerS GOMD-DGG 2015, PNCS XIV, and the SGT Annual Conference.
-We've been putting our new 3D printer to good use making handy accessories, prototypes, and mockups for planned experiments on molten nuclear energy-related materials.
+MDI staff presented papers at conferences, including ACerS GOMD-DGG 2015, PNCS XIV, and the SGT Annual Conference.

-MDI scientists, in collaboration with Argonne National Laboratory and Stony Brook University, have published the results of structure measurements on glasses and liquids in Physical Review B and Science, respectively.
-These findings come from recent experiments utilizing MDI's unique HT-CNL system through MDI's continued mission to support research on extreme condition materials at both the Advanced Photon Source at Argonne National Laboratory and the Spallation Neutron Source at Oak Ridge National Laboratory.
+MDI scientists, in collaboration with Argonne National Laboratory and Stony Brook University, published the results of structure measurements on glasses and liquids in Physical Review B and Science, respectively.
+These findings came from recent experiments utilizing MDI's unique HT-CNL system through MDI's continued mission to support research on extreme condition materials.
+This work is being done at both the Advanced Photon Source at Argonne National Laboratory and the Spallation Neutron Source at Oak Ridge National Laboratory.
 MDI also delivered and installed two SAL instruments to commercial clients in Japan and the UK.

 MDI completed successful beamline campaigns at the Advanced Photon Source at Argonne National Lab in Illinois and the Spallation Neutron Source at Oak Ridge National Lab in Tennessee to study various glasses and liquids.